HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/SpeedDeletesForJCR.md

 To re-enable the background delete, simply delete the property from the Custom Properties and restart the Portal nodes.

-Note this should be performed only after finishing all runs of clearVersions and only then if the count in the `ICMSTJCRREMOVEHLP` table is high ( > 100,000) and that it is taking to long to come down.
+Note this should be performed only after finishing all runs of clearVersions and only then if the count in the `ICMSTJCRREMOVEHLP` table is high ( > 100,000) and that it is taking too long to come down.